 Section – Cover of Night:

-“No problem, Andreas,” Kayla swings the camera up and around to focus on a tall, lanky man.
-“We’re all about you, Sir.”
+“No problem, Andreas.”
+Kayla swings the recorder up and around to refocus on a tall, lanky man.
+“All about you, sir.”

-Andreas stands outside the gravel area.
+Andreas stands outside the area defined by crushed rock.
 A short, wooden rail fence delimits the edge.
-He wears tight black clothing, black gloves, and black gum sole shoes.
-A black facemask hides his identity.
-A black breathing mask covers his mouth and nose.
+He wears tight black clothing, black gloves, black gum sole shoes, and a black face mask to hide his identity.
+A black breather mask connecting to a thin pack on his back, covers his mouth and nose.

-Andreas stops his oration.
-He puts his foot on the ground and lifts his mask.
-“What do you think, Kayla, too much?”
+Andreas pauses and inhales.
+His foot thuds on the ground.
+He lifts his mask.
+“What do you think, Kayla?
+Too intense?”

 “Andreas, I agree we must stop exploitation, but you sound like a psychopath.”

 Andreas pauses to think a moment.
-He pulls the mask over his face.
-“Okay, Kayla.
-Try another.
-Video running?”
+He pulls the mask over his face and repositions his breather.
+“Okay, let’s try another.”

 Andreas pauses.
-He takes a deep breath from his breather mask and exhales, “Better?”
+He sucks a deep breath from his breather mask and exhales.
+“Better?”

-Kayla coughs, “Better.
+Kayla coughs.
+“Umm, better.
 You look crazy.
-But, you look crazy all the time.”
+But, you always look crazy.”

 Kayla pans to two other people in tight black clothing.
-They look into the camera.
-“What do you two think?”
+They stare into the camera.
+“What do you think?”

-The female shrugs, “He sounds desperate.
+The female shrugs and frowns at Kayla.
+“He sounds desperate.
 Let’s break something.”

-The male smashes a fist into his other palm, “I’m with you, Mary.
+The male smashes his fist into his other palm.
+“I’m with you, Mary.
 I joined to see something blow up.
-I’m not here for disappointment.
+I’m not here for disappointment.”

 Kayla zooms on the man’s face.
-His mask sits crooked on his head, “Marty, I hope we do blow something up, and to pieces, explaining why we’re here.
-We must make their digging machine inoperative.
-We can stop their work for awhile, or they close the mine.”
+His breathing mask sits crooked atop his head.
+“Marty, we’re here to blow something up, and to pieces.
+We must disable, or destroy, their digging machine to force them to stop their work for a while, or close the mine.”

-Kayla zooms back, “I declare you are.
+Kayla zooms away to include both commandos.
+“I declare you are.
 We all in?”

 Marty and Mary nod their heads.

-“Kayla.”
-The camera swings to Andreas, “Everybody remember, when walking, tread light, no talking, and no noise.
-Microphones listen around the perimeter to catch intruders.
+The camera swings to view Andreas.
+“Remember when walking; tread soft, no talk, and no noise.
+Microphones around the perimeter listen to catch intruders.
 Monitor my hand signals.
-Inside the pit, no names.
+Inside the pit, use your code names from practice.
 I’m Leader.
-Kayla, you’re running the camera, your code name is Recorder.
+Marty and Mary, no change.
+Kayla, you’re running the camera this time, you’re Recorder.
 Ready?
-We can’t leave the bombs behind.
-Backpacks on.”
+Don’t leave the bombs behind.
+Backpacks, on.”

-“Yes Sir, Leader, Sir.”
-She swings the camera at Mary and Marty.
+“Yes, sir.
+Leader, sir.”
+She turns the lens on Mary and Marty.